petersonexpress/david/_cards/04-github.md

 image_href: https://github.com/randomeizer
 header: Open Source All The Things!
 tags:
-  - About
+  - about
-  - OpenSource
+  - opensource
-  - Coding
+  - code
-  - Product
+  - java
 sort: 4
 ---
 Open Source has been a way of life since the beginning.